souenzzo/sciphi/README.md

 # sciphi

-> Where pathom is everywhere
+> When pathom is everywhere

 This is a **experimental** project that aims to explore the posibilies of use [pathom](https://pathom3.wsscode.com/) in a language-wide level